sneakysneak/docs/pages/templates/04-adding-custom-fields.md

 }
 ```

-In the above example, the field locations would be <br>
+The Field Locations for those properties would be as follows:<br>
 ``[customfields].first_name``<br>
 ``[customfields].last_name``<br>
-``[customfields].address.city``
-and<br>
+``[customfields].address.city``<br>
 ``total_records``

-respectively.
-If you have many fields to add however, there is a more automated option:
+If you have a large number of fields to add, there is a more automated option as described below.

 ## Adding Fields Using JSON Example